 The site is not without it's flaws.
 If you can write fast and you're at a level where there is plenty of work to do, you can earn a few hundred per week writing for this site.

-#2 – Fancy Hands – My personal experience doing virtual assisting for Fancy Hands has been pretty positive.
+My personal experience doing virtual assisting for Fancy Hands was mostly positive.
 But before applying you should read over the comments in my review of them because not everyone has had good things to say.

 The amount you earn will depend on how much you work since the amount per task will vary.
 Some tasks are definitely not worth the pay, but when I did work for Fancy Hands I saw several that were.
 You just have to keep an eye on it.

 Leapforce is a search evaluation company that is not longer around.
-But, I did search engine evaluation work from home for Leapforce about a year and a half ago.
+But, I did search engine evaluation work from home for Leapforce many years ago.
 This was not my cup of tea so I didn't continue it, but I was able to work anytime I wanted to.

-#5 – Upwork – This is a freelancer site I used to work on a temporary writing project.
+Upwork is a freelancer site I used to work on a temporary writing project.
 There is a ton of work listed across several categories and a lot of it is very flexible.

 You do have to place bids for the jobs you want on Upwork and it can be difficult to win bids because there are so many people in other countries who are willing to work for much less than minimum wage in the US.
 But if you stay on top of it and keep trying, you can find some little gems.

-#6 – Amazon MTurk – I've been doing work off and on for Amazon MTurk for a few years.
+I've done work off and on for Amazon MTurk in the past.
 Much of the work is very low pay and could only be considered extra money, but I have managed to snag a few tasks that paid at least minimum wage and in a few cases more.

 Flexible Sites For Extra Money

-The Smart Crowd – The Smart Crowd is data entry work you can do for extra money.
-Pay is low, but I kind of enjoy it when there is work to do (lots of times there isn't).
+The Smart Crowd is data entry work you can do for extra money.
+Pay is low, but I kind of enjoyed it when there was work to do (lots of times there wasn't).